Meet the School’s 2019–2020 CSWE Master’s Minority Fellows

 Undergraduate degree: BA, Forensic Psychology

-Current field placement: Intern, Forensic Assertive Community Treatment team, The Bridge
+Current practicum placement: Intern, Forensic Assertive Community Treatment team, The Bridge

 Inspiration: Joseph was raised in Queens by a Black American mother and Trinidadian father who were both activists.
 “My mother organized mental health events in underserved communities.
 My father organized protests and die-ins to promote equity in the public education system,” she says.
 “Their efforts inspired me to be an advocate for marginalized communities.”